 A recent meta-analysis of olive leaf extract found that a 500 mg per day dosage lowered systolic blood pressure.
 Researchers compared a 1,000 mg daily dosage to the effectiveness of a prescription blood pressure pill.

-Having low blood pressure can be scary.
+Having symptoms of low blood pressure can be scary.
 However, there are some supplements to help ease the situation.

 Bitter orange

-Bitter orange contains synephrine.
-A study found that the synephrine in it can increase blood pressure and, therefore, could help people with low blood pressure.
+Bitter orange contains synephrine, which one study found can increase blood pressure and, therefore, could help people with symptoms of low blood pressure.

 Herbal supplements can interact with various medications.
 For example, suppose you take medicine to treat high blood pressure or heart failure.
 In that case, you need to check with your doctor before you add herbal supplements.
 However, some interactions can be dangerous.
 Let's look at a few supplements that have known interactions with medications.